-- The status of the patient at discharge and the goals and outcomes attained - Appropriate date and authentication by the athletic trainer who performed the discharge (if necessary) - When a patient is discharged prior to attainment of goals and outcomes, the status of the patient and the rationale for discontinuation - Final functional status - Proposed self-care recommendations, if applicable - Referrals to other health care practitioners/referring physicians, as appropriate - If the patient self- discharges, documentation of final status and if known, the reason for discontinuation of services.
+- The status of the patient at discharge and the goals and outcomes attained; - Appropriate date and authentication by the athletic trainer who performed the discharge (if necessary); - When a patient is discharged prior to attainment of goals and outcomes, the status of the patient and the rationale for discontinuation; - Initial, subsequent, and final FOMs scores; - Proposed self-care recommendations, if applicable; and - Referrals to other health care practitioners/referring physicians, as appropriate. - If the patient self- discharges, documentation of final status and if known, the reason for discontinuation of services.